Category Archives: German Royals

 In 1890, Prince Adolf met Princess Viktoria of Prussia, daughter of Friedrich III, German Emperor and Victoria, Princess Royal, during a visit to Princess Marie of Wied, the mother of Queen Elisabeth of Romania.
 On November 19, 1890, he married Viktoria, known as Moretta, in Berlin.
 After an extended honeymoon in Egypt and Greece, the couple took up residence in the Palais Schaumburg in Bonn.
 Moretta had a miscarriage early in the marriage and the couple remained childless.

-Following the death of Woldemar, Prince of Lippe in 1895, Prince Adolf became the Regent for Woldemar’s successor and brother Alexander who was mentally incapacitated.
-Adolf served as Regent until 1897 when he was replaced by Count Ernst of Lippe-Biesterfeld.
-Prince Adolf served in the Prussian Army and during World War I was the Deputy Commanding General of the 8th Corps in Bonn.
+Following the death of Woldemar, Prince of Lippe in 1895, Prince Adolf became the Regent for Woldemar’s successor and brother Alexander, Prince of Lippe who was mentally incapacitated.
+Adolf served as Regent until 1897 when Count Ernst of Lippe-Biesterfeld replaced him.
+Prince Adolf served in the Prussian Army and during World War I, he was the Deputy Commanding General of the 8th Corps in Bonn.

 Prince Adolf died on July 9, 1916, in Bonn, Kingdom of Prussia, now in North Rhine-Westphalia, Germany, and was buried in the family mausoleum (link in German) in the Bückeburg Palace Park in Bückeburg, Principality of Schaumburg-Lippe, now in Lower Saxony, Germany.